Cabaletta Bio (NASDAQ:CABA) Upgraded by Zacks Investment Research to Buy

-Zacks Investment Research upgraded shares of Cabaletta Bio (NASDAQ:CABA – Get Rating) from a hold rating to a buy rating in a research note published on Wednesday morning, Zacks.com reports.
-They currently have $2.00 target price on the stock.
+Cabaletta Bio (NASDAQ:CABA – Get Rating) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued on Wednesday, Zacks.com reports.
+The brokerage currently has a $1.50 target price on the stock.
+Zacks Investment Research‘s price objective would suggest a potential upside of 17.19% from the stock’s current price.

 According to Zacks, “Cabaletta Bio Inc. is a clinical stage biotechnology company.
 It is focused on the discovery and development of engineered T cell therapies for patients with B cell-mediated autoimmune diseases.
 The company’s product pipeline consists of DSG3-CAART, DSG3/1-CAART, MuSK-CAART and FVIII-CAART which are in clinical stage.
 Cabaletta Bio Inc. is based in Philadelphia, United States. “

-A number of other analysts also recently weighed in on CABA.
-Mizuho cut their price target on shares of Cabaletta Bio from $22.00 to $20.00 and set a buy rating for the company in a report on Friday, March 18th.
-HC Wainwright reaffirmed a buy rating and set a $11.00 price target on shares of Cabaletta Bio in a report on Monday.
-Six analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company presently has an average rating of Buy and an average price target of $15.50.
+CABA has been the subject of several other reports.
+Mizuho lowered their price objective on shares of Cabaletta Bio from $20.00 to $10.00 and set a “buy” rating for the company in a report on Wednesday.
+HC Wainwright reaffirmed a “buy” rating and issued a $11.00 target price on shares of Cabaletta Bio in a research report on Monday, May 16th.
+Six equities research analysts have rated the stock with a buy rating, According to MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of $13.75.

-Cabaletta Bio (NASDAQ:CABA – Get Rating) last issued its quarterly earnings results on Thursday, May 12th.
-The company reported ($0.45) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.53) by $0.08.
-On average, research analysts forecast that Cabaletta Bio will post -2.11 EPS for the current fiscal year.
+Cabaletta Bio (NASDAQ:CABA – Get Rating) last announced its quarterly earnings data on Thursday, May 12th.
+The company reported ($0.45) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.53) by $0.08.
+Equities analysts anticipate that Cabaletta Bio will post -2.07 earnings per share for the current year.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Two Sigma Advisers LP increased its position in Cabaletta Bio by 226.0% during the 3rd quarter.
-Two Sigma Advisers LP now owns 40,100 shares of the company’s stock worth $488,000 after purchasing an additional 27,800 shares in the last quarter.
-Marshall Wace LLP acquired a new position in Cabaletta Bio during the 3rd quarter worth approximately $780,000.
-Harbor Capital Advisors Inc. acquired a new position in Cabaletta Bio during the 4th quarter worth approximately $541,000.
-Point72 Asset Management L.P. acquired a new position in Cabaletta Bio during the 3rd quarter worth approximately $10,944,000.
-Finally, Two Sigma Investments LP increased its position in Cabaletta Bio by 524.3% during the 3rd quarter.
-Two Sigma Investments LP now owns 79,330 shares of the company’s stock worth $965,000 after purchasing an additional 66,622 shares in the last quarter.
-Institutional investors and hedge funds own 62.75% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in CABA.
+Morgan Stanley lifted its stake in Cabaletta Bio by 361.2% in the 2nd quarter.
+Morgan Stanley now owns 109,209 shares of the company’s stock worth $940,000 after purchasing an additional 85,531 shares in the last quarter.
+Bank of America Corp DE lifted its stake in Cabaletta Bio by 102.5% in the 2nd quarter.
+Bank of America Corp DE now owns 20,205 shares of the company’s stock worth $174,000 after purchasing an additional 10,227 shares in the last quarter.
+BlackRock Inc. lifted its stake in Cabaletta Bio by 4.2% in the 3rd quarter.
+BlackRock Inc. now owns 330,481 shares of the company’s stock worth $4,019,000 after purchasing an additional 13,293 shares in the last quarter.
+Goldman Sachs Group Inc. lifted its stake in Cabaletta Bio by 21.5% in the 3rd quarter.
+Goldman Sachs Group Inc. now owns 42,967 shares of the company’s stock worth $522,000 after purchasing an additional 7,594 shares in the last quarter.
+Finally, Geode Capital Management LLC lifted its stake in Cabaletta Bio by 0.8% in the 3rd quarter.
+Geode Capital Management LLC now owns 118,640 shares of the company’s stock worth $1,442,000 after purchasing an additional 978 shares in the last quarter.
+Institutional investors own 62.75% of the company’s stock.

 About Cabaletta Bio (Get Rating)